 On July 29, 2020, we filed a certificate of amendment to our Second Amended and Restated Certificate of Incorporation, as amended, and effected as of July 31, 2020 a 1-for-20 reverse stock split of our issued and outstanding shares of common stock.
 As a result of the reverse stock split, each 20 shares of the outstanding common stock were combined into one share of common stock without any change to the par value per share.
 The reverse stock split did not affect the number of authorized shares of common stock which remains at 150,000,000.
 The reverse stock split was approved by our board of directors and stockholders and is intended to allow us to regain compliance with the NASDAQ's continued listing criteria related to the Minimum Bid Price Rule.
-However, there can be no assurance that we will regain compliance until a written confirmation from NASDAQ has been issued.
+On August 14, 2020, we received written confirmation from NASDAQ that we regained compliance with the Minimum Bid Price Rule and the matter has been closed.